 Try replacing old shut-off valves with quarter-turn ball valves.
 They’re simple to fit and more importantly can easily be turned on and off.

-All of the above may seem like a lot of effort to go to when there hasn't been a problem but by making sure the fundamentals are in place, it could save you a whole lot of time, expense and mopping up of water in the long-term.
+All of the above may seem like a lot of effort to go to when there hasn’t been a problem but by making sure the fundamentals are in place, you could save a whole lot of time, expense, and mopping up of water leaks in the long-term.

-For further advice on flood/burst pipe prevention then contact Brisbane Plumbing and Drainage.
-We've been helping customers in the Brisbane area for many years so give us a call on + 61 421 185 947 and talk to the professionals today.
-We're standing by to help.
+For further advice on flooding or burst pipe prevention then contact Brisbane Plumbing and Drainage.
+We’ve been helping customers in the Brisbane area for many years so give us a call and talk to the professionals today.
+We’re standing by to help.